All articles

 Evoto is a standalone batch retoucher.
 Load 200 portraits, set retouching parameters once (skin smoothing intensity, teeth whitening, eye sharpness, body shape adjustments), and the tool applies them across the whole set with per-image AI judgment.
 It is the fastest path from a finished cull to delivery-ready portraits at scale.

-The trade-off is that Evoto runs outside Photoshop and Lightroom.
-Many photographers use it for the bulk of a shoot and finish 10 to 20 hero images by hand in Photoshop.
+Two trade-offs come with that speed.
+Evoto runs outside Photoshop and Lightroom, so most photographers use it for the bulk of a shoot and finish 10 to 20 hero images by hand.
+It also sends images to Evoto’s cloud for the AI work rather than processing them locally, though the company states that images are deleted once processing completes.

 Best for: wedding, school, and event photographers retouching hundreds of portraits per job.

-Retouch4me is a family of Photoshop plugins, each targeted at a specific retouching task: skin healing, dodge and burn, frequency separation, white teeth, clean backdrop, eye vessels, and several others.
-They slot into a traditional retouching workflow rather than replace it.
+Retouch4me is a family of plugins, each targeted at a specific retouching task: skin healing, dodge and burn, frequency separation, white teeth, clean backdrop, eye vessels, and several others.
+They slot into a traditional retouching workflow rather than replace it, and they run on local hardware, which means a lifetime plugin license keeps working with no internet connection at all.

 The plugins are slower per image than a batch tool like Evoto but produce more controllable, layer-based results.
 High-end portrait and commercial photographers prefer Retouch4me for this reason.